 - Select history and click on clear recent history.

 - You could also select a time frame and the type of file you want to delete.

-To avoid clearing your download history very often, using the Private Browsing or Incognito mode is the best and basically the only option you have to avoid frequent cleaning.
-Incognito mode prevents your browser from keeping records of any sort of entry, cache or history.
+To avoid clearing your download history very often, using Private Browsing or Incognito mode is the best and basically, the only option to avoid frequent cleaning.
+Incognito mode prevents your browser from keeping records of any entry, cache, or history.